About Phil Friedman and For Yacht Builders, Buyers, and Owners

 This is pretty much like having your own professional yachtbuilding and refit consultant or project manager on-call to help you with specific issues and/or point you to where you can obtain further expert information and professionally competent help.

-Subscribing during these early months of the publication is FREE.
+Subscribing during this first year of the publication is completely FREE.
 And you can unsubscribe, with just a click, at any time.
 I look forward to welcoming you aboard.

 — Phil Friedman, Editor and Publisher